Montgomery Union Station: History

 Erected of brick and limestone on a high bluff along the Alabama River, the station was built by Louisville and Nashville Railroad (L&N) in 1898.
 The station also served passenger trains of Atlantic Coast Line, Western Railway of Alabama, Seaboard Air Line, Central of Georgia, and Gulf, Mobile and Ohio Railroad.
 The station had six tracks under a 600 ft shed, with a coach yard on the south end of the station as well as a Railway Express Agency facility.
 The station's design segregated passengers by race and incorporated Romanesque Revival elements.

 L&N trains using the station included the Azalean, Florida Arrow, Humming Bird, Pan-American and South Wind.
 Traditionally, the Southern Railway's Crescent and Piedmont Limited were routed through the station.

 The number of passenger trains using Union Station declined during the 1950s and 1960s.
 The last Southern Railway train, the Crescent, left in 1970 when that train was rerouted north through Birmingham.
 The Pan American ended in 1971 when the L&N yielded passenger operations to Amtrak.
 When Amtrak came into existence in 1971, it continued passenger service through Montgomery with a single train (the South Wind, later renamed the Floridian), operating between Chicago and Miami.
 However, this train was terminated in 1979 and Union Station was closed.

 After a period of disuse, Union Station was renovated for commercial tenants.
 The train shed still stands, although tracks under it have been replaced by asphalt parking.
 It was declared a National Historic Landmark in 1976, for its importance in the state's railroad transportation history, and for the train shed, a rare surviving example of a 19th-century gable-roofed shed (most of which were later replaced by balloon sheds).

 Amtrak returned to Montgomery in 1989 with an extension of the Crescent called the Gulf Breeze from Birmingham to Mobile, but Union Station was not used.
 Instead, Amtrak contracted with a travel agent who occupied a former grain silo nearby.
 This Amtrak service was terminated in 1995, and Montgomery has had no passenger rail service since.

-Among other tenants, Union Station currently hosts the Montgomery Area Visitor Center.
+Among other tenants, Union Station hosted the Montgomery Area Visitor Center, until it moved to its current location at 1 Court Square.